dsernst/quotes/_posts/2015-09-02-node--mocha--travis--istanbul--coveralls-unit-tests--coverage-for-your-open-source-project.md

 $ npm install mocha --save-dev
 ~~~

-### Setup TravisCI
+### Setup TravisCI for automatic builds

 ![Travis setup image](/images/travis-ci-setup.png)

-If your repo is public, [TravisCI](https://travis-ci.org/) can run your tests automatically, including pull-requests, for free.
+[TravisCI](https://travis-ci.org/) can run your tests automatically and notify you of any problems.
+This even works for pull-requests.
+And it's free if your repo is public.

 Here's what you'll need to do:

-1. Log in to Travis and ["flick the switch on" for your repo](https://travis-ci.org/profile/).
+1. Log in to Travis and [flick your repo's switch on](https://travis-ci.org/profile/).
 2. Add a basic [`.travis.yml` file](https://github.com/dsernst/pythagorean-triples/blob/54fad4014d02f4b2adec0cd525a89f8c76fb3868/.travis.yml) for your project:

 ~~~